Nuclear weapons of the United States: Nuclear weapons testing

 Between 16 July 1945 and 23 September 1992, the United States maintained a program of vigorous nuclear testing, with the exception of a moratorium between November 1958 and September 1961.
 By official count, a total of 1,054 nuclear tests and two nuclear attacks were conducted, with over 100 of them taking place at sites in the Pacific Ocean, over 900 of them at the Nevada Test Site, and ten on miscellaneous sites in the United States (Alaska, Colorado, Mississippi, and New Mexico).
 Until November 1962, the vast majority of the U.S. tests were atmospheric (that is, above-ground); after the acceptance of the Partial Test Ban Treaty all testing was relegated underground, in order to prevent the dispersion of nuclear fallout.
+In 1992 a new testing moratorium was initiated, which has been maintained through 2024.

 The U.S. program of atmospheric nuclear testing exposed a number of the population to the hazards of fallout.
 Estimating exact numbers, and the exact consequences, of people exposed has been medically very difficult, with the exception of the high exposures of Marshall Islanders and Japanese fishers in the case of the Castle Bravo incident in 1954.
 A number of groups of U.S. citizens—especially farmers and inhabitants of cities downwind of the Nevada Test Site and U.S. military workers at various tests—have sued for compensation and recognition of their exposure, many successfully.
 The passage of the Radiation Exposure Compensation Act of 1990 allowed for a systematic filing of compensation claims in relation to testing as well as those employed at nuclear weapons facilities.
 By June 2009 over $1.4 billion total has been given in compensation, with over $660 million going to "downwinders".

+Prior to his meeting with CCP General Secretary Xi Jinping on October 30, 2025, President Trump, in a social media post, "instructed the Department of War [sic]" to resume testing nuclear weapons "on an equal basis."
+On October 31, in an interview with 60 Minutes, Trump claimed Russia, China, Pakistan, and North Korea were carrying out covert nuclear tests.
+On November 3, Secretary of Energy Chris Wright stated that nuclear testing would not resume, and subcritical testing would continue.

 A few notable U.S. nuclear tests include: